 The process of making these stuffed peppers is rather straight forward.
 Cut the peppers in half, lengthwise and discard the seeds and the white vein sections of the peppers.
 Place the halves on a baking dish, cut side up, and bake them in an oven to slightly soften them.

 Pick peppers that are firm and relatively large and pick different colors, even if it is just a meal for 2.
 I have a red and an orange pepper; they have roughly the same cooking time.
-Green peppers tend to take a little longer to become softer.
+Green peppers tend to take a little longer to become soft.
 Pick your color and cooking time to accommodate your preference.

 In the meantime cook the pearl couscous in vegetable or chicken stock and cook the onion, garlic, and courgette a few minutes in a skillet.
 Add the cherry tomatoes (halved), spices, and chopped cooked ham.
 Drain the couscous and add to the vegetables, together with parsley, spices, salt, pepper and some grated cheese.